notion-enhancer/notion-enhancer/README.md

 For more information, please head over to [notion-repackaged's documentation](https://github.com/notion-enhancer/notion-repackaged)

 ### Patching manually

+YOU SHOULD NOT DO THIS.
+PLEASE USE NOTION-REPACKAGED UNTIL NOTION-ENHANCER IS UPDATED.
+NOTION HAS RECENTLY MADE MANY BREAKING CHANGES THAT WE ARE TRYING TO CATCH UP WITH.

 > **if you are updating from v0.7.0 or earlier,** things have changed, more information is available
 > in this [update guide](UPDATING.md). please read that before following these instructions.